bealers/eliza-coolify/README.md

 4. **Set environment variables using the UI**: e.g. `OPENAI_API_KEY`
 5. **Coolify deploys**
 6. **Manage** with `./scripts/status-elizaos.sh`

+Assuming you already have wildcard DNS and SSL setup (via the built in proxy) you can set the URL to be https://eliza.yourcoolify.tld.com and

 ### Required Environment Variables